qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 - (DNS VM) Edit Bind9 configuration file
 	- block "listen-on" specify requests from what ip addresses bind9 will listen.
-		- in my case DNS listens devices from local network.
+		- in my case, DNS listens devices from local network.
 	- block "forwarders" contain ip addresses of DNS servers to which the request will be redirected if bind9 doesn't know a required domain name.
 ```sh
 # /etc/bind/named.conf.options